 The CSO or his/her designee needs to determine the severity of the incident.
-If the incident is something that will have serious impact, the Leading2Lean company leadership will be notified and briefed on the incident, otherwise an after action report will be delivered to company leadership.
+If the incident is something that will have a serious impact, the Leading2Lean company leadership will be notified and briefed on the incident, otherwise, an after-action report will be delivered to company leadership.

 Response, Mitigation, and Containment